sjjsy/neronet/doc/notes_on_meetings.md

   sprint.
 - Let's design all interfaces at the start of the sprint.

-Planning Implementation of Improvements

-Feedback to the sprint leader
+Feedback to the sprint leader:

 - Matias: Works fine, synchronisation problems may occur, should read and understand the code before the next sprint
 - Iiro: I don't really know what team leader did other than user guide

+### Implementation of improvements

+- Team review in the beginning of January
+- More whole team reviews of matters and changes
+- Samuel tries to be less of a lead developer

 ### Progress review

 Notes:

 - Product backlog updated in the previous session
 - Check
 - thet the user stories follow some specified user